 Many people think there is either a 12 or 24-hour “cooling off” period for domestic violence arrests.
 They are wrong.
 There is no mandatory cooling-off period for these kinds of cases.

-What the law says, is that you cannot get bail until you see a judge or magistrate but you are supposed to see one within 24 hours.
-This doesn't mean you must wait 24 hours to see a judge or magistrate after you've been arrested.
-It means you're supposed to see one within 24 hours; In fact, if you are NOT brought before a judge or magistrate within 24 hours of arrest you shall be released on bail.
+What the law says, is that you cannot get bail until you see a judge or magistrate, but you are supposed to see one within 24 hours.
+This doesn't mean you must wait 24 hours to see a judge or magistrate after arrest.
+It means you're supposed to see one within 24 hours; In fact, if you are NOT brought before a judge or magistrate within 24 hours of arrest, you shall be released on bail.

 People often confuse this with the fact that a judge or magistrate can place certain conditions on your release.
-These conditions often include an order that you must stay away from the person who you have been accused of committing the crime against and that you not call them or otherwise communicate with them.
-The order may also include prohibitions against owning a firearm or other terms that the court believes to be appropriate under the circumstances.
+These conditions often include an order that you must stay away from the person you have been accused of committing the crime against and that you not call or communicate with them.
+The order may also include prohibitions against owning a firearm or other terms the court believes appropriate under the circumstances.